 8. Banská Štiavnica

 One of the oldest towns in Slovakia.
 In the past, it was also one of the wealthiest due to the huge deposits of gold and silver.
-Many beautiful buildings were built here by rich miners during the 16th and 17th century.
+Many beautiful buildings were built here by rich miners during the 16th and 17th centuries.